aneeshd/schedule_state/README.md

 All times are interpreted as belonging to the local timezone.

+The start and end times can be adjusted with an offset, in minutes, using the `start_offset`/`end_offset` settings.
+This helps define events such as "x minutes before sunrise", in a simpler way than using complicated templates.

 This simple configuration will cause the sensor to report `sleep` or `awake` depending on the time of day.
 You can create automations that trigger on the sensor state.
 Or, you can use the value of the sensor state as a condition in your automations.